dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 auditing, and governmental systems).
 The 'store-now-modify-later' analogy would present challenges in such sectors, where future analysis of past authentication may be more critical than in e.g., internet connection use cases.
-As such there is an eagerness to use next-generation signatures algorithms for some applications.
+As such there is an eagerness to use next-generation signature algorithms for some applications.